Luke Barker

 Principal Cornet

 Luke has enjoyed many opportunities guesting with other bands, including when he moved to Switzerland as part of his degree.
-Luke joined the front row of Brass Band Treize Etoiles and was part of their winning performance at the Swiss National Championships, qualifying for, and then proceeding to win the 2023 European Championships in Malmo, Sweden.
+Luke joined the front row of Brass Band Treize Etoiles and was part of their winning performance at the Swiss National Championships, qualifying for, and then proceeding to win, the 2023 European Championships in Malmo, Sweden.

 Now a very well known name in banding, Paul started his playing career in Cornwall and in his early years progressed through the Mount Charles Band and then onto the St Austell Band eventually assuming the principal cornet chair.
 After his job took him to Bristol, Paul joined the Sun Life Band, taking the principal cornet in 1988, a position he held for 5 years.
 During this period the band won the British Open, took the WMC Kerkrade World Title and produced a legacy of recordings.